After much research and analysis of accounting software, we recommend Xero as the best accounting software for Mac in 2018.

 - Premium: The Premium plan costs $70 per month and includes payroll services for up to 10 employees.
 If you have more than 10 employees, this plan can be adjusted to accommodate them.
 This plan also supports multiple currencies, which may be useful if you have an international clientele.

 All of Xero's plans support an unlimited number of users.
-This may save you money if you want to add several employees to the system since many accounting software applications limit this number, requiring you to choose a more expensive tier if you want to add more staff than the less expensive plans allow.
+This may save you money if you want to add several employees to the system since many accounting software applications limit this number, requiring you to choose a more expensive tier if you want to add more staff than what the less-expensive plans allow.

-There are no long-term contracts when you use Xero, and you can change your plan to a cheaper or more expensive option to fit your business's needs without incurring any extra costs.
+There are no long-term contracts when you use Xero.
+You can change your plan to a cheaper or more expensive option to fit your business's needs without incurring any extra costs.
 Being able to cancel your plan at any time without penalty means that you won't be locked in to a service for years, using software that doesn't meet your needs or that you don't like, unless you pay hefty early termination fees.

-There are also no setup fees or hidden costs, so you won't run into any surprise charges.
+There are no setup fees or hidden costs.
+You won't run into any surprise charges while using this accounting software.

 Editor's Note: Looking for information on accounting software for your business?
 Use the questionnaire below, and our vendor partners will contact you to provide you with the information and quotes you need: